Scientology and gender: Gender roles

+Pregnancy and abortion

 L. Ron Hubbard's discussion of abortion in his 1950 book Dianetics: The Modern Science of Mental Health states that abortion and attempts at abortion could cause trauma to the fetus and to the mother in both spiritual and physical ways.
 Scientologists came to believe that attempted abortions could cause traumatic experiences felt by the fetus, which would later be remembered as memories referred to in Scientology as "engrams".
 In the Scientology technique called Auditing, Scientologists are frequently queried regarding their sexual feelings and behaviors.
 These questions about Scientologists' sexual behavior are often posed to members during "security checks", a specific form of auditing sessions where individuals are required to document their divergence from the organization's ethics.
 One of the questions asked in these security checks is, "Have you ever been involved in an abortion?".
 In contrast, it has been alleged that if a woman gets pregnant while in the Scientologist organization called Sea Org, she will either be sent to a lower-level organization of Scientology, or be pressured to have an abortion.

-The Traditional scientology wedding ceremony includes these remarks on men and women:

-Now, (groom's name), girls need clothes and food and tender happiness and frills, a pan, a comb, perhaps a cat.
-All caprice if you will, but still they need them.
-Hear well, sweet (bride's name), for promise binds.
-Young men are free and may forget.
-Remind him then that you may have necessities and follies, too.

-Silent birth, sometimes known as quiet birth, is a birthing procedure advised by L. Ron Hubbard and advocated by Scientologists in which "everyone attending the birth should refrain from spoken words as much as possible" and where "... chatty doctors and nurses, shouts to 'PUSH, PUSH' and loud or laughing remarks to 'encourage' are avoided".
+Silent birth, sometimes known as quiet birth, is a birthing procedure advised by L. Ron Hubbard and advocated by Scientologists in which "everyone attending the birth should refrain from spoken words as much as possible" and where "chatty doctors and nurses, shouts to 'PUSH, PUSH' and loud or laughing remarks to 'encourage' are avoided".
 According to Scientology doctrine, this is because "any words spoken are recorded in the reactive mind and can have an aberrative effect on the mother and the child."
 There have been no attempts to prove this medically or scientifically.

 Hubbard warned against sexual activity (including masturbation) during pregnancy, on premise that sexual activity during pregnancy could damage fetal development, as by producing engrams detrimental to future activity.
 This view is disputed by some doctors, as Paulette Cooper commented in her book The Scandal of Scientology: